jinoyravindran/aicallback/README.md

 This project is licensed under the MIT License.
 You’re free to use, modify, and distribute the code with attribution.

 Thank you for trying AI Callback.
 We hope it streamlines your LLM post-processing for safer, richer, and more compliant AI outputs!

-Save the above text as `README.md` in your repository’s root folder.
-Once committed, it will appear as the main documentation on your GitHub project page.